Fonta22/GDTextureRestorer/README.md

 ## Development
 ### Resources.zip
 Download [Resources.zip](https://drive.google.com/file/d/1w2d-uhss0VLxuLlD4QD7cJIcvfrwOg9b/view?usp=sharing) and place it inside `src\data`.
-The file couldn't be uploaded to the repository because it is too big.
+The file couldn't be uploaded to the repository because it is too big, but it's necessary to the project to be run.

 ### Dependencies
+- `os`
+- `threading`
 - `tkinter`
 - `zipfile`

-Make sure to install them before running the project using `pip install -r requirements.txt`.